Here's to your health!

 What makes one tea different from another?

-Green, Oolong and Black Teas all come from the upper leaves of Camellia sinensis, while White Tea consists only of leaves from the branch tips--particularly the leaf bud and possibly the first two leaves under the bud.
-Additionally, White Tea is picked once a year in the spring and is thus less available than the others.
+Green, Oolong and Black Teas all come from the upper leaves of the Camellia sinensis.
+White Tea consists only of leaves from the branch tips-particularly the leaf bud and the first two leaves under the bud.

 For all four teas, the main point differentiating them comes from processing.
-After being picked from the Camellia sinensis plant, both White and Green Teas remain as unoxidized teas, Oolong Tea is partially oxidized, and Black Tea is fully oxidized.
+After being picked from the Camellia sinensis plant, both White and Green Teas remain as unoxidized teas for the most part, Oolong Tea is partially oxidized, and Black Tea is fully oxidized.
+What the heck is oxidization?
 Oxidation occurs when enzymes in the tea leaves are released and the leaf responds to the oxygen in the environment, causing the leaves to turn a bright copper color.
+Think of crushing a leaf and the places where it gets "folded" or torn will start to look wet.
+That's the enzymes working on the leaf...oxidation is starting.

-White Tea is minimally processed--the leaves are only lightly steamed or, sometimes, just dried.
-In Green Tea, the leaves are steamed and/or pan fired, then they are rolled and dried.
+With Green Tea, the leaves are steamed and/or pan fired, then some are rolled before drying.
 Leaves for Oolong Tea are partially oxidized (more than Green Tea, less than Black Tea), then dried.
 Black Tea is fully oxidized.
-This processing--all from the leaves of the same plant--is what gives tea types their differences in names and flavors.
+This processing-and the various regions of the world they are grown-all from the leaves of the same plant-is what gives tea types their differences in names and flavors.